christiancannata/agrispesa/wp-content/plugins/kadence-woocommerce-email-designer/readme.txt

 3. Change/edit text copy to match your brand

+== Security Policy ==

+= Reporting Security Bugs =

+Please report security bugs found in the
+Kadence WooCommerce Email Designer plugin's source code through the Patchstack Vulnerability Disclosure
+Program https://patchstack.com/database/vdp/kadence-woocommerce-email-designer.
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 1.5.12 =
+* Update: WC version support.
+* Update: Nonce verification with ajax calls.

 = 1.5.11 =
 * Fix: Issue with subtitle translation for WPML.